Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 3. _Choice of most specific overload_: if more than one applicable overload remains after the previous step, try to decide which is the "most specific" by applying [some rules](https://kotlinlang.org/spec/overload-resolution.html#choosing-the-most-specific-candidate-from-the-overload-candidate-set).
 After this step, only one overload should remain, otherwise an _ambiguity error_ is issued.
 4. _Completion_: use the information from the chosen overload to resolve lambda arguments, callable references, and fix type variables.

 The first change relates to _no-argument expressions_, that is, those made only from a [`simpleIdentifier`](https://kotlinlang.org/spec/syntax-and-grammar.html#grammar-rule-simpleIdentifier).

-1. The expression has no argument, so step (1) does not apply.
-2. If during the _applicability_ phase no potential overloads are found, and the expression appears as argument to a function, then do not issue an error, but rather mark the expression as **delayed**.
+In that case only the _applicability_ step of the previous list apply.
+If during that phase no potential overloads are found, and the expression appears as argument to a function, then do not issue an error, but rather mark the expression as **delayed**.

 The second change relates to any function call, which now must handle delayed expressions as arguments.
+The resolution algorithm is modified as follows.

 1. Resolve all non-lambda arguments, where some of those may become delayed.
 2. During the _applicability_ step, do not introduce information about delayed arguments inside each of the constraint systems.